-One of the most common side effects of opiate use is constipation.
-In addition, side effects reported include: abdominal pain, flu-like symptoms, fever, headache, palpitations, anxiety, confusion, dizziness, sleep problems, nervousness, diarrhea, dry mouth, dyspepsia, gas, edema, hiccups, rhinitis, sweating, frequent urination, allergic reaction, abnormal dreams, decreased libido, depression, euphoria, mood changes, tremors and weight loss.
+Besides, side effects reported include abdominal pain, flu-like symptoms, fever, headache, palpitations, anxiety, confusion, dizziness, sleep problems, nervousness, diarrhea, dry mouth, dyspepsia, gas, edema, hiccups, rhinitis, sweating, frequent urination, allergic reaction, abnormal dreams, decreased libido, depression, euphoria, mood changes, tremors, and weight loss.

-The central nervous system could become depressed if patients use Vicoprofen with other opioids, antipsychotics, antihistamines, alcohol or other antianxiety medications.
-Vicoprofen and other NSAIDs can lead to serious gastrointestinal conditions including bleeding, inflammation, ulcers and perforation of the stomach, small intestine or large intestine.
+The central nervous system could become depressed if patients use Vicoprofen with other opioids, antipsychotics, antihistamines, alcohol, or other antianxiety medications.
+Vicoprofen and other NSAIDs can lead to serious gastrointestinal conditions, including bleeding, inflammation, ulcers, and perforation of the stomach, small intestine, or large intestine.
 People taking Vicoprofen should use caution when performing tasks that require alertness, such as driving.